dbt-labs/adapter-bulk-issue-create/discussion_18.md

 ### macros `CAST` and `SAFE_CAST` support

+dbt does a vast amount of type casting behind the scenes such as:

+- data warehouse data types <> Python
+- `agate` (our current csv reader) <> Python
+- `YAML` <> Python

+In the case of unit testing, we needed to extend further the `yaml`<>`python` casting to allow for more specific definition of mock data.

+theoretically this should be a no-op for most adapters, but it's worth checking to make sure that the `CAST` and `SAFE_CAST` macros are supported in your adapter.

 #### Tests

 For unit testing, there are a handful (3) of functional tests worth implementing as an adapter to ensure both baseline functionality and expected behaviour when mocking inputs with various types: